 - If you had auto top up set up on your original myki, this service will not be transferred to your replacement myki.
 You will need to log into your online account, or contact us on 1800 800 007 (6am - midnight daily), and set up a new auto top up arrangement.

 - Student pass myki cards can only be replaced by attending the station that the student pass myki was originally purchased from/issued by.

 On the spot replacement

 The easiest way to replace your myki card is ‘on the spot’ at a PTV Hub, premium metropolitan station or staffed V/Line station.
 In most cases, you must provide the PTV Hub or station staff with the myki card you want to replace.

-If you replace a damaged or defective myki at a PTV Hub, premium metropolitan station or staffed V/Line station the transfer of any remaining balance from your original myki card to your new myki card will not be immediate.
+If you replace a damaged or defective myki card that cannot be read at a PTV Hub, premium metropolitan station or staffed V/Line station the transfer of any remaining balance from your original myki card to your new myki card will not be immediate.
 To travel immediately you will need to top up your new myki card with myki money or a myki pass to ensure you are travelling with a valid ticket.

 In this case, the transfer of your remaining myki passes from your original myki card to your new myki card will take up to 36 hours, and the transfer of your remaining myki money from your original myki card to your new myki card will take up to 7 days.